swyxio/cli-state-machine/README.md

 ## High level Concepts

-the state machine is based on `actions`, which are based on `states`, and `requirements`.
+the state machine is based on `actions`, which are based on `states`.

 `Actions` consist of:

-- `requiredStates`: before `execute`, required States for the Action to be valid
+- `beforeState`: before `execute`, required State for the Action to be valid
 - `execute`: a function to execute once prereqs are valid
-- `postExecuteState`: post `execute`, what State the action leads to.
+- `afterState`: post `execute`, what State the action leads to.
-- `failure`: an optional function to run if `postExecuteRequirements` doesnt get fulfiled after the action, probably due to developer forgetting to cover/catch some edge case but informs the user

-`States` are defined by a list of `Requirements`.
+- `repeatable`: if true, a boolean

-`Requirements` have:
+`States` have:

-- `getter`s: a function that runs on the config and gets values to work with
+- `getValue`s: a function that runs (optionally using the config) and gets values to work with
-- `assertion`s: a function that runs on the result of getters and returns a boolean.
+- `assert`s: a function that runs on the result of `getValue` and returns a boolean.

 We can run assertions on the requirements at any time.
 Users should try to get their data from `getters` instead of directly accessing so that they don't run into inconsistent states and fail.
+You can run `validateState` and get back a `ValidatedState` with two extra fields: `value` and `isValid`, for easier coding without excessive execution.

 check the comments on `src/types.ts` for more detailed info.